GoosefleetEO/aa-moonmining/README.md

 Additional features:

-- Filter by solar system and region in moon list
+- Filter by solar solar_system and region in moon list

 - Show estimated monthly income for moons and ores